comorment/gwas/README.md

-# Docker and Singularity containers for Polygenic Risk Score analysis
+# Singularity container for GWAS and post-GWAS analysis

-Docker and Singularity containers to perform miscellaneous distributed analysis .
+Singularity container to perform miscellaneous distributed analysis .
 Here are the all available tools:

 General software
 - R + basic modules (ggplot, table  etc)